Penny Whistle Photography Logo

 The park's main source of income was from parties.
 In its prime, Penny Whistle hosted 60 to 70 parties a week, former owner, Dwayne Steck told The News in 1995.
 But by the mid-'90s, the park was hosting fewer than 30 parties a week.
 Steck also said the park had to compete with other venues that had more modern rides and other park equipment.
 "In the early days, we were the only people doing this," he told The Newsin 1995.
 "But now, big corporations have gotten involved and operations like this can't compete."

-I even found a video of the park!
+I even found a video of Penny Whistle Park!

 Video credit: Jonathan Dewbre